jsphweid/fialkaFlicker/README.md

  - pick any video (from youtube perhaps?)
  - export said video (probably illegal if using youtube?)

-## Development server
+## Development Environment
+ -`git clone https://github.com/jsphweid/fialkaFlicker.git` clone repo to folder -`npm install` to download dependencies
-Run `ng serve` for a dev server.
+ - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Production Build

-Run `ng build --prod --base-href "/fialkaFlicker/" --aot false` to build the project.
+ - Run `ng build --prod --base-href "/fialkaFlicker/" --aot false` to build the project.
 The build artifacts will be stored in the `dist/` directory.